Composer - Peter Hertel

 Main characters:

-Nikez - a candidate for a groom
+Nikéz - a candidate for a groom

 Notary

-Friends of Lisa and Colen, villagers.
+Friends of Lise and Colas, villagers

 First performance: 1 July 1789, Bordeaux, France.